 you’ll need to call 999/112 for emergency medical help.

-Watch our videos - Unconscious and not breathing adult
+Watch our videos - CPR and Recovery Position

 Open their airway